ryanatkn/gro/contributing.md

 I don't want to spend much time on support outside of our needs.
 Some is fine, welcome even 😺 but there is a line 😾 and I don't know where it is yet.
 And I want to give away the source code because I think it's useful and cool.
-The license is MIT, so you're free to use and repurpose it with ain't nobody's permission.
+The license is MIT, so you're free to use and repurpose it.
 We have much work to do and Gro is just a low level tool. time is precious🌄